Causal chain event graphs for remedial maintenance: Causal identifiability of a remedial intervention on the CEG

 (2) $\pi(\Lambda_y||\bm{\hat{\theta}}_{\bm{w}^*})\text{ is identifiable}\implies\pi^{\Lambda(\bm{w}^*)}(\Lambda_y||\Lambda_x)\text{ is identifiable}$: if there exists a d-event $x\in x(E(\bm{w}^*))$ so that $\pi^{\Lambda(\bm{w}^*)}(\Lambda_y||\Lambda_x)$ cannot be estimated, then the effects of the manipulation of $\hat{\theta}_{w,w(x)}$ are not identifiable.
 Since $e_{w,w(x)}\in E(\bm{w}^*)$ and $w\in \bm{w}^*$, $\hat{\theta}_{w,w(x)}\in\bm{\hat{\theta}}_{\bm{w}^*}$.
 Therefore the effects of $\bm{\hat{\theta}}_{\bm{w}^*}$ could not be fully estimated, so $\pi(\Lambda_y||\bm{\hat{\theta}}_{\bm{w}^*})$ could not be estimated, giving the required contradiction.
 So the identifiability of $\pi(\Lambda_y||\bm{\hat{\theta}}_{\bm{w}^*})$ implies the identifiability of $\pi^{\Lambda(\bm{w}^*)}(\Lambda_y||\Lambda_x)$. \\ \end{proof}

-From this proposition, the identifiability of $\pi^{\Lambda(\bm{w}^*)}(\Lambda_y||\Lambda_x)$ is a necessary and sufficient condition for the identifiability of $\pi(\Lambda_y||\bm{\hat{\theta}}_{\bm{w}^*})$.
-Thwaites \textit{et.al} \citep{Thwaites2013} has proved the identifiability of a singular manipulation on the CEG through adapting the back-door theorem and the front-door theorem which are graphical tests designed by Pearl \citep{Pearl2009} to examine the identifiability of the causal effects of an atomic intervention on the causal BN.
-For simplicity, here we only focus on extending the back-door theorem to show that the effects of a remedial intervention are identifiable.

-The idea of the back-door theorem is to find a partition of the root-to-sink paths $\Lambda_{\mathcal{C}}$, denoted by $\Lambda_{\bm{z}}$ so that the following criteria are satisfied.
+Therefore, the identifiability of $\pi^{\Lambda(\bm{w}^*)}(\Lambda_y||\Lambda_x)$ is a necessary and sufficient condition for the identifiability of $\pi(\Lambda_y||\bm{\hat{\theta}}_{\bm{w}^*})$. \cite{Thwaites2013} has proved the identifiability of a singular manipulation on the CEG through adapting the back-door theorem and the front-door theorem which are graphical tests designed by \cite{Pearl2009} to examine the identifiability of the causal effects of an atomic intervention on the causal BN.
+For simplicity, here we only focus on extending the back-door theorem here to prove causal identifiability.
+The idea is to find a partition of the root-to-sink paths $\Lambda_{\mathcal{C}}$, denoted by $\Lambda_{\bm{z}}$ so that the following criteria are satisfied.

 \begin{theorem} For any $e_{w,w'}\in e(x)$, if

 hold for every element of $\{\Lambda_z\}$, then $\{\Lambda_z\}$ is the \textbf{back-door partition} \citep{Thwaites2013}. \end{theorem}